Mark Andrews Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- Against the Rams, Andrews totaled 45 receiving yards in one career matchup, 27.5 fewer than his over/under for Sunday's game.
+- Andrews put up 45 receiving yards in his only career matchup against the Rams, 26.5 fewer than his over/under for Sunday's game.

-- Andrews did not have a touchdown catch in that contest against the Rams.
+- Andrews did not have a touchdown catch in that matchup against the Rams.

-- The 262.6 passing yards the Rams yield per game makes them the NFL's 25th-ranked pass defense this season.
+- The Rams are allowing 262.6 passing yards per game this season, the NFL's 25th-ranked pass defense.

-- The Rams have surrendered 15 touchdowns through the air (1.0 per game).
+- The Rams have allowed 15 touchdowns through the air (1.0 per game).
 They are second in the league in that category.

 Recent Performances

-- In last week's game against the Bengals, Andrews was targeted 10 times and racked up eight catches for 125 yards (15.6 yards per catch) and scored one touchdown.
+- Against the Bengals last week, Andrews was targeted 10 times and racked up 125 yards on eight receptions while scoring one touchdown.

-- Andrews has collected 376 receiving yards (125.3 per game) and four touchdowns, hauling in 29 passes on 34 targets in his last three games.
+- Andrews has tacked on 376 yards on 29 grabs and four touchdowns in his last three games.
+He was targeted 34 times and put up 125.3 receiving yards per game.

 Andrews' Baltimore Teammates